CameronCodesStuff/synex/README.md

 - 🕹️ **Games Library** – Play classic and modern browser games directly from the site.
 - 🔒 **Hidden Tabs** – Discover secret areas and unlock hidden content.
 - 📺 **Secret YouTube** – Watch videos through a hidden player (using an `about:blank` trick).
-- 🕵️ **Easter Eggs** – Explore the site to uncover all the secrets!
+- 🕵️ **Easter Eggs** – Explore the site to uncover all the secrets!!!

 ---